smizell/verbose/docs/specification.rst

 7. ``bodyParams`` - An array of available body parameters
 8. ``uriParams`` - An array of available parameters for the URI template
 9. ``hreft`` - URL template
+10. ``mapsTo`` - An array of Verbose Paths to map a action to another property
+11. ``typesOf`` - For pointing to another semantic or schema for the action

 Example
 #######